GSI-HPC/slurm-singularity-exec/README.md

 `args=<string>`        | List of [command-line arguments][94] passed to `singularity exec`.
 Disable support for this feature by setting `args=disabled`.
 This will prompt an error for an unrecognized option if the user adds the `--singularity-args=` option.
 Use an empty string `args=""` to enable support for singularity arguments without a default configuration.
 Supply default for all users by adding a list of options i.e. `args="--home /network/$USER"`

 Passing `-DINSTALL_PLUGSTACK_CONF=ON` to the CMake configure command will automate the above configuration.

+Restart `slurmd` in order to load the plug-in after installation and configuration.

 ## Usage